-The periwinkle plant – Catharanthus roseus or lochnera rosea, also known as rosy periwinkle, is a lovely small plant that grows outside very well but also finds itself at home in a summer window.
+The periwinkle plant (Vinca flower) – Catharanthus roseus or lochnera rosea, also known as rosy periwinkle, is a lovely small plant that grows outside very well but also finds itself at home in a summer window.

 The plant Catharanthus roseus is sometimes called Vinca minor and common periwinkle.
 It’s also commonly called the Madagascar Periwinkle.